 Coming home isn’t linear.
 We may make the journey dozens of times in this life before we finally return home, and then even then, its just momentary, because we are always arriving and departing in these dream permutations of what it is to be here.

-Life is spiralic, and I must follow the pattern.
-I have never had more clear and yet more mysterious directions.
+I've never had more clear and yet more mysterious directions.
 All I can do is follow one step and a time.
 I’m looking to land at home in a yet deeper way – home in the body, home with everything, every person – knowing that its fundamentally an inner thing reflected in outer environs.
 And even though home is not so much a place, but an irrevocable condition, as James Baldwin wrote, I’m looking to find the place where that friendly God wants me to be for a while.
 A little pocket in time & space.
-Nestled so I could nestle a little life within.
+Nestled so I could nestle life within.
 I’m looking for a place where I can sit by a fire with tea and broth and write a book while gestating the next big offering.
 Some of us need to stay sane if humanity is going to survive.
 And I’m getting clearer on what’s required to embody sanity in myself, and a sense of belonging that could sustain me, and therefore those around me.
 I realized that perhaps the greatest act of service at this next juncture of my life, would be to receive.
 In creating sanctuary for myself, perhaps I could offer that to others.
-So I’m open to receiving all the support to realize a vision I have held for almost 20 years.
 My true sanity is ultimately the best and only thing I can legitimately offer the world.
 Without it, I’m lost.
-And what is it to be sane, but to be be truly at home?

 *Photo by Nicole Combeau